terraform-google-modules/terraform-example-foundation/README.md

 Some variables used to deploy the steps have default values, check those **before deployment** to ensure they match your requirements.
 For more information, there are tables of inputs and outputs for the Terraform modules, each with a detailed description of their variables.
 Look for variables marked as **not required** in the section **Inputs** of these READMEs:

-- Step 0-bootstrap: If you are using Cloud Build in the CI/CD pipeline, check the main [README](./0-bootstrap/README.md#Inputs) of the step.
+- Step 0-bootstrap: If you are using Cloud Build in the Foundation Pipeline, check the main [README](./0-bootstrap/README.md#Inputs) of the step.
 If you are using Jenkins, check the [README](./0-bootstrap/modules/jenkins-agent/README.md#Inputs) of the module `jenkins-agent`.
 - Step 1-org: The [README](./1-org/envs/shared/README.md#Inputs) of the environment `shared`.
 - Step 2-environments: The README's of the environments [development](./2-environments/envs/development/README.md#Inputs), [non-production](./2-environments/envs/non-production/README.md#Inputs) and [production](./2-environments/envs/production/README.md#Inputs)
 - Step 3-networks-dual-svpc: The README's of the environments [shared](./3-networks-dual-svpc/envs/shared/README.md#inputs), [development](./3-networks-dual-svpc/envs/development/README.md#Inputs), [non-production](./3-networks/envs/non-production/README.md#Inputs) and [production](./3-networks/envs/production/README.md#Inputs)